Why a Performance Management Programme?

 If selected for one of the posts at the levels listed at (1), (2) and (3) below and subject to having 12 months service with the Public Service, you will be granted special unpaid leave on grounds of public policy:

-(1) Cabinet or similar positions of trust with Commissioners, Judges (European Court of Justice and Court of First Instance), members of the Court of Auditors, President of the Parliament, President of the European Economic and Social Committee and the President of the Committee of the Regions;
+(1) Cabinet or similar positions of trust with Commissioners, Judges (European Court of Justice and Court of First Instance), members of the Court of Auditors, President of the Parliament, President of the European Council, members of the Council, President of the European Economic and Social Committee and the President of the Committee of the Regions;

 (2) if post with the EU Institution, Body or Agency is in category A16, A15, A14, A13;